xBaseDigital/docs/pos/xbd-account-setup.md

 # Setup Account Key

-This guide walks you through integrating the **XBD PAY API** into your eCommerce store by generating and configuring your integration keys.
+This guide walks you through integrating the **RELM API** into your eCommerce store by generating and configuring your integration keys.

 ## Prerequisites

-- Your onboarding must be **approved** by XBD PAY.
+- Your onboarding must be **approved** by RELM.
 - You must have received an **email invitation** to the Merchant Dashboard.
 - Complete the sign-up process in the Merchant Dashboard to access integration settings.